-It can be exciting knowing that your cat is having a litter of cute kittens.
+Knowing that your cat is having a litter of cute kittens can be exciting.
 But after they’re born, there’s so much to keep an eye on as a cat owner.
-Some mother cats can start moving their kittens away from the nest area, and this can happen for a variety of reasons.
-There are a few methods that you can use to stop your mother cat from moving her kittens, though!
+Some mother cats can start moving their kittens away from the nest area, which can happen for various reasons.
+There are a few methods that you can use to stop your mother cat from moving her kittens, however!

-While our domestic cats might now be used to a life of comfort and plenty, they still retain ingrained habits from their time as wild animals.
+While our domestic cats might now be used to a life of comfort, they still retain ingrained habits from their time as wild animals.
 Mother cats move their kittens for a variety of reasons, including:

 While it can be incredibly exciting to have newborn kittens in the house, resist the urge to pick them up and cuddle them.
 Your mother cat should be doing a great job of looking after her kittens, and as long as she has a clean nest and access to food, water, and her litter tray, she needs minimal supervision.

-If many people are coming to meet the kittens and even pick them up, the mother cat will start to feel threatened.
-Her scent may start to be lost as the kittens are constantly handled, leaving her feeling confused.
-In this case, she may decide to move the kittens to a place where she’s less likely to be disturbed.
+If several people come to meet the kittens and even pick them up, the mother cat will feel threatened.
+Her scent may get lost as the kittens are constantly handled, leaving her confused.
+In that case, she may decide to move the kittens to a place where she’s less likely to be disturbed.

 Keep human contact to a minimum until the kittens are at least 4 weeks old, and don’t allow visitors until they’re about 8 weeks old.
 As the kittens start moving around and exploring on their own, the mother cat will become more relaxed and accepting of people visiting her babies.

-As soon as you know that your cat is expecting kittens, start thinking about potential locations for her nest.
-Most cats will choose a quiet place with low light levels and not too many people.
-While your cat will find somewhere for herself, it might not be a place that’s going to be suitable.
+As soon as you know your cat is expecting kittens, start thinking about locations for her nest.
+Most cats will choose a quiet place with low light and few people.
+While your cat will find somewhere for herself, it might not be a place that will be suitable.
 You can try to persuade your cat to set up her nest somewhere that meets her criteria and allows you to check on her and her kittens from a distance.

 If your cat has decided to build her nest somewhere inappropriate, but you decide to leave it where it is, keep the area as quiet and calm as possible.
 Make sure other pets are kept away from her nest.
 You can even build a frame or place her nest inside a large crate.
 Cover the area with blankets to add extra privacy and warmth.

 Cats will instinctively want to keep their kittens somewhere clean.
-That’s because strong scents can attract predators in the wild, and that will put the lives of her kittens in danger.
-If the nest is becoming dirty, then she might start trying to move her kittens to a cleaner spot.
+That’s because strong scents can attract predators in the wild, which will put the lives of her kittens in danger.
+If the nest is becoming dirty, she might move her kittens to a cleaner spot.

-As part of your daily check, remove any soiled blankets, clean the litter box thoroughly, and make sure spilled food is cleared away.
+As part of your daily check, remove any soiled blankets, clean the litter box thoroughly, and ensure spilled food is cleared away.
 If the nest and surrounding area are as clean as possible, the mother cat will be more likely to stay in the same spot.

-If your cat is completely determined to move her nest, you may not be able to stop her!
-If she’s decided that something is threatening her kittens, then she may become stressed if she isn’t able to move them.
+If your cat is determined to move her nest, you may be unable to stop her!
+If she’s decided that something is threatening her kittens, she may become stressed if she can’t move them.
 If you’ve tried all these methods and she’s still convinced that moving her kittens is the way to go, you may just need to accept it.

 Featured Image Credit: Jonas Jovaisis , Pixabay